 Degree thesis: Clinical aspects on maternal cells in the fetus.

-Cells derived from the fetus and membranes have more potential than cells derived from adult tissues.
-Promising candidates are multipotent mesenchymal stromal cells (MSC).
+Cells derived from the fetal and perinatal tissues have more potential than cells derived from adult tissues.
+Promising candidates for clincial translation are multipotent mesenchymal stromal cells (MSC).

-The interest in these cells is based on their multipotentiality, immunomodulatory, anti-inflammatory and tissue repairing effects in combination with a minimal oncogeneic risk.
+The interest in these cells is based on their multipotentiality, low immunogenicity and tissue repairing effects in combination with a minimal oncogeneic risk.

 1. Characterizing and comparing MSC from different perinatal sources

-We work with many perinatal sources: fetal tissues (first trimester), amniotic fluid, chorionic villus, biopsies of muscle and skin (second trimester), umbilical cord blood, placenta, Wharton´s Jelly (term).
+We work with many fetal and perinatal sources: fetal tissues (first trimester), amniotic fluid, chorionic villus, biopsies of muscle and skin (second trimester), umbilical cord blood, placenta, Wharton´s Jelly (term).

-These cells are evaluated for their potential in perinatal regenerative medicine in clinical application as seen below.
+These cells are evaluated for their potential in perinatal regenerative medicine in clinical application.
 We also evaluate how maternal and fetal microchimerism, pregnancy, and mode of delivery affect the isolated cells.

 2. Developing new clinical treatment options using perinatal MSC for: